-3 All-Natural Remedies to Help Your Hair Grow Faster
+How to Make Your Hair Grow Faster the Natural Way

 Possessing Rapunzel-like strands is no easy feat—ask any girl who’s gobbled down countless biotin pills and vitamin E supplements only to be greeted with the same lackluster strands.
 There are a lot of factors that contribute to hair growth (or lack thereof), but one of the most overlooked is physical stimulation—as in, massaging the heck out of your scalp.
 Turns out, giving yourself a scalp massage using some key natural ingredients can help stimulate hair growth and make your strands look more Blake Lively–esque.
 Or, there’s the whole egg yolk egg mask thing—or why not try a hot oil castor oil treatment?
 There are plenty of natural treatments that will give you the hair of your dreams—all you have to do is look to your kitchen for your necessary supplies.